 People do not want to feel like a part of the masses, always being spoken at by a company.
 By personalizing your website, you are letting them know that you value them and their interests.
 In return, you will see your metrics increase across the board.

 In conclusion, quizzes will give you the results you want with your audience.
-The best ones will accomplish the following:
+The best ones will teach:

-- Teach you about the participants, so you can better personalize their experiences
+- You about the participants, so you can better personalize their experiences

-- Teach the participants about your brand, and increase conversion
+- The participants about your brand, and increase conversion

-- Teach the participants about themselves, so they understand what they truly want
+- The participants about themselves, so they understand what they truly want